-Disney World is one of the best places to visit if you have food allergies or intolerances.
+Walt Disney World is one of the best places to visit if you suffer from food allergies or intolerances.
 Walt Disney Parks and Resorts is the recipient of a FARE (Food Allergy Research and Education) Award.
-The award was given for their dedication to proving a safe and enjoyable dining experience.
-Our brief guide, updated April 2018, provides essential information if you have food allergies and visiting Walt Disney World.
+The award was given for Disney providing a safe and enjoyable dining experience.
+Our guide provides essential information if you have food allergies and visiting Walt Disney World.

-The majority of Walt Disney World restaurants and quick-service locations can accommodate the following common food allergies:
+The majority of Walt Disney World restaurants and quick-service locations can accommodate the following common food allergies & intolerances:

 - Gluten or wheat

 Most table-service and quick-service restaurant locations have printed allergy-friendly menus or allergy guides available.
 Special kid options will also be available.
 Also, you have the opportunity to consult with a chef, or special diets trained Cast Member before making your selection.